Matthew-Davey/statsd-csharp-client/README.md

 Installation
 ------------

-Can be found on Nuget with the ID of StatsD.HighPerformance
+Can be found on Nuget with the ID of [StatsdClient.HighPerformance](https://www.nuget.org/packages/StatsdClient.HighPerformance)

 Usage